FOREX-Yen, franc surge as new virus variant rattles markets

 Little is known of the new COVID-19 variant, detected in South Africa, Botswana and Hong Kong.
 But scientists reckon it has an unusual combination of mutations that may make it able to evade immune responses and be more transmissible.

-The news sent the South African rand down more than 2% against the dollar to the lowest since last November ZAR=D3.
+The news sent the South African rand down more than 2% against the dollar to the lowest since last November ZAR=D3though it later pared those losses.

+One of the main gainers was the yen which bounced off five-year lows hit this week against the greenback, and jumped more than 1%JPY=EBS to a high of 113.6.
+The currency was on track for its best day since March 2020.

-The yen which earlier this week had tumbled to five-year lows against the greenback, jumped 1.3% JPY=EBS to a high of 113.6, while the euro fell to near 6-1/2 year lows against the Swiss franc EURCHF=EBS at 1.044 francs per euro.
+The euro, meanwhile rose 0.7% to a high of $1.129 EUR=EBS though it fell to near 6-1/2 year lows against the resurgent Swiss franc EURCHF=EBS at 1.044 francs per euro.

 "This is a textbook flight to quality into yen and the Swiss franc on the new virus strain with the thin liquidity also a factor which may accelerate the unwinding of short bond positions," said Kenneth Broux, a strategist at Societe Generale in London.